simplicitesoftware/openshift/README.md

 Deploy
 ------

-Push to OpenShift&reg; as desciribed in the documentation.
+Push to OpenShift&reg; as described in the documentation.